UChicago-PL/smyth/README.md

 The name "Smyth" is a portmanteau of "sketching" and "Myth" (the type-and-example directed program synthesizer upon which the theory of Smyth is based).
-It was coined by [Robert Rand](https://www.cs.umd.edu/~rrand/) who, incidentally, also coined the name "Myth" for the original work.
+It was coined by [Robert Rand](https://www.cs.umd.edu/~rrand/) who, incidentally, also coined the name "Myth."

 A formal exposition of the system (including its evaluation and underlying theory) can be found in our ICFP 2020 publication, _Program Sketching with Live